 Date of publication: 8 January 2022

-This event of such global importance to Free Software projects, and the Free Software movement as a whole, has made me decide to write an article.
+This event of such global importance to libre software projects, and the libre movement as a whole, has made me decide to write an article.
 The events in question, covered by this article, will occur on 11 January 2022.
 This is just three days away from today, 8 January 2022 when this article was written, so if you make a decision, you should make it now, today, and prepare.
 Please continue reading.

 If you live in New Hampshire or in one of the neighbouring states, especially Massachusetts, please listen up!
 If you are further away and unable to reach New Hampshire all that easily, please spread the following news anyway.
 It’s important.
-As alien as it may seem to many of my readers, I’m actually writing parts of this article as though someone who has never heard of Free Software is reading it, because I expect precisely that such people will read this particular article.
+As alien as it may seem to many of my readers, I’m actually writing parts of this article as though someone who has never heard of Libre Software (often referred to as Open Source Software) is reading it, because I expect precisely that such people will read this particular article.

 You can read it for yourself, but here is a paraphrasing of what it proposes:

 However, this is only a short summary.
 You are advised to read the bill in detail.
 It’s not very long.